huitema/quic-in-space/draft-huitema-quic-in-space.md

 used by some implementations can result in a PTO of 200 or 250ms.
 On a long delay link, we will probably see the following:

-1- Initial transmission
+1. Initial transmission
-2- First repeat after timer (e.g. 1 second)
+2. First repeat after timer (e.g. 1 second)
-3- 2nd repeat after timer (e.g., 1 second again), after which the timer is doubled 4- 3rd repeat after the increased (e.g., 2 seconds), after which the timer is doubled again
+3. 2nd repeat after timer (e.g., 1 second again), after which the timer is doubled
+4. 3rd repeat after the increased (e.g., 2 seconds), after which the timer is doubled again
-5- etc.
+5. etc.

 If we let the process go long enough, a succession of doubling will probably match the required value, probably after a dozen repeats if the delay is about 20 minutes.
 In that case, one of the dozen repeats will most likely be successful, but of course a lot of extra energy will have been expanded.
-But the connection establishment will fail if the process is interrupted too soon, either because the maximum number of repeats has been reached, or because the "idle timer" has been exceeded.
+But the connection establishment will fail if the process is interrupted too soon, either because the maximum number of repeats has been reached, or because the "idle timeouty" has been exceeded.

 ## Idle Timeout